acquia/blt/readme/ci.md

 2. Travis builds the docroot
 3. Travis commits the docroot to a specific "build" branch and pushes to Acquia Cloud

 To set up this workflow, you must configure Acquia Cloud, GitHub, and Travis CI to work together.
-Step-by-step instructions are provided below.
+Step-by-step instructions are provided below. _The following instructins apply only to private GitHub repositories._

 1. Generate an SSH key locally.
 E.g.,